-ECIP participants will generally report on lending on a quarterly basis.
+ECIP participants will report on lending on a quarterly basis, with more detailed reporting due annually.

 5.4 Treasury's interim final rule on executive compensation, share buybacks, and dividends requires ECIP participants to adopt a policy on excessive or luxury expenditures.
 How should institutions determine if they are in compliance with this requirement?